 The NPA is a nonprofit organization that seeks sustainable change and improvement for the postdoctoral experience through collaboration with all stakeholders.
 The NPA's programmatic focus areas are: advocacy, resource development, and community-building.
 To find out more, view postdoc-specific materials below.

-Academic postdocs are where the NPA membership began and continue to make up the largest group of the postdoc community.
+Academic postdocs are where the NPA membership began and they continue to make up the largest group of the postdoc community.
 The NPA works to support them in a multitude of ways through networking opportunities, career resources, volunteer and leadership positions, and advocacy efforts to name a few.

 An industry postdoc position comes with unique challenges and opportunities.
 The NPA is here to support you within your organization and welcomes you to join the greater national postdoc community.
 As the NPA builds more resources to help industry postdocs navigate their appointments and early careers, we welcome your input.

 Postdocs appointments in government agencies and laboratories are unique career opportunities.
 The NPA provides resources to help you manage all aspects of your appointment.
 We welcome your input as the NPA builds and strengthens relationships within the government postdoc community.

 All postdocs, regardless of organizational affiliation are invited to become NPA members.
 Individual membership can be through your organization or independently.
 To learn more about Full, Individual membership and inquire about Affiliate membership please contact the NPA staff.

 HIGHLIGHTED RESOURCES FOR POSTDOCS